czli2106/dubhacks25/README.md

 ## 🛠️ Development

 ### **Adding New Analysis Categories**
-1. Add new prompt to FastAPI backend
+1. Add a new prompt file in the `prompts/` directory
-2. Update frontend to display new category
-3. Restart services
+2. Register that file in `SECTION_PROMPT_FILES` inside `app/api/analyze/section/route.ts`
+3. Adjust the insights rendering in `app/insights/page.tsx`
+4. Restart the development server if it was already running

 ### **Customizing Prompts**
-- Use admin interface at http://localhost:8000/admin.html
-- No code changes required
-- Changes take effect immediately
+- Edit the corresponding text file in the `prompts/` directory
+- Redeploy or restart to load the updated templates
+- Ensure the JSON fields stay aligned with `SECTION_RESPONSE_SHAPES` (reference titles + URLs, optional notes, array fields, etc.)

 ### **API Integration**
-- Backend provides RESTful API
+- Next.js API routes expose the analysis endpoints
-- Frontend consumes API via fetch
+- Frontend consumes those routes via the built-in fetch API
-- OpenAPI documentation available
+- External integrations rely on GitHub and OpenAI services only

 ## 📝 Environment Variables